 the demand for the job.

-If you are employed your starting salary might be around £12,000 rising with experience to around £34,000 a year.
-Senior camera operators can earn £40,000 a year.
+If you are employed, the starting salary for a trainee camera operator will be around £22,000 rising with experience to around £36,000 a year.
+Senior camera operators can earn £40,000 a year or more.

 Freelance rates are listed on the Broadcasting, Entertainment, Cinematograph and Theatre Union (BECTU) website.
-The rate for camera operators is between £418 and £600 for a 10-hour day, depending on the production budget.
+The rate for camera operators in TV and film is between £504 and £723 for a 10-hour day, depending on the production budget (October 2022 rates).

 There are few salaried camera jobs in TV.
-As a freelance you will earn more but pay will be less regular.
+As a freelancer you will earn more but pay will be less regular.

 You might be working indoors or out in any kind of weather or environment, including conflict or disaster zones.